How to wipe your data from your old phone? (Video)

-Need more information on our mobile data recovery capabilities?
-Click here.
+Find out more about our mobile data recovery capabilities?

 Hi, it's Mikey here from Ontrack data recovery.
 In this video, we're going to talk about getting rid of data from old phones because nowadays most of us own a smartphone but most us probably don't know what to do when it comes to getting rid of it when you get a new one.
 It doesn't matter if you're on a contract or if you bought your phone outright.
 If you give the phone back to your network provides it or you're selling it on a secondhand auction site you want to make sure that your data is gone so that no one else has access to it when they buy it off you.
 You don't want to give it back to your provider with your videos, pictures, messages or even banking details still on them.
 Ensuring people don't find them if essential, so you want to make sure that the data on your phone is wiped correctly, so in this video, we're going to show you how to do that.

 Okay, so we're gonna break it down in four simple steps.
 So step one, you've got to remove your SIM card.
 Now it sounds really simple but if you're giving your sim card but it does have some information on it like call logs there, contacts and even some texts, so you really want don't want people to be able to see those.
 If you are getting a new sim or changing providers, just make sure when you do get rid of your old phone you remove your sim card.